osisoft/AVEVA-Adapter-BACnet-Docs/V1.1/Health/Data Packet Tracing.md

 ## Enable Packet Tracing

 To enable tracing, set the adapter component log-level to Trace.
-For instructions on how to do this, see [Logging Configuration](xref:LoggingConfiguration)
+See [Logging Configuration](xref:LoggingConfiguration)

 ## Example Log